Azure/azure-sdk-for-python/sdk/appconfiguration/azure-appconfiguration-provider/README.md

 config = load(endpoint="your-endpoint", credential=DefaultAzureCredential())
 ```

-these providers will by default load all configurations with `(No Label)` from your configuration store.
+these providers will by default load all configurations with `(No Label)` from your configuration store into a dictionary of key/values.

 ### Features